 What to Pack

-Montreal has cold, snowy winters.
-The sub-zero temperatures feel colder because of the wind chill factor.
+Montreal has cold, snowy winters and the sub-zero temperatures can feel colder because of the wind chill factor.
 But, temperatures are not necessarily unpleasant if you're prepared.
-Visitors to Montreal in December should be ready for a variety of temperatures.
-Warm spells have been known to happen, so pack clothing that can be layered.
+Visitors to Montreal in December should be ready for a variety of temperatures by packing clothing that can be layered.
+Warm weather at this time of the year is uncommon, but it could happen.

 If you are not accustomed to a northern climate, make sure you're prepared for the extreme cold, ice, and snow you may encounter in Montreal in December.
-A short jacket, jeans, and sneakers just won't cut it.
 Proper winter wear is a must and layers are key.
 In addition to keeping your body warm and insulated, layers allow flexibility depending on the climate you're in.
 For example, this is useful if you'll be indoors and outdoors throughout the day.